floristevito/CrowdSim/README.md

 `pip install -r requirements.txt`

 ## Vadere
 This repository uses software from the Vadere library.
-This reposiotory is therefore released under the same license as the Vadere library.
+This repository is therefore released under the same license as the Vadere library.
 All orginal, unmodified, Vadere related software can be found in the [Vadere repository](https://gitlab.lrz.de/vadere/vadere).